buildbot/buildbot/master/docs/developer/auth.rst

 Kerberos is an authentication system which allows passwordless authentication on corporate networks.
 Users authenticate once on their desktop environment, and the OS, browser, webserver, and corporate directory cooperate in a secure manner to share the authentication to a webserver.
-This mechanism only takes care about the authentication problem, and no user information is shared other than the username.
+This mechanism only takes care of the authentication problem, and no user information is shared other than the username.
-The kerberos authentication is supported by a Apache front-end in ``mod_kerberos``.
+The kerberos authentication is supported by an Apache front-end in ``mod_kerberos``.

 Third-Party Authentication
 --------------------------